 Can I Stack Fish in My Air Fryer?

-As large meat are not allowed to put in a small air fryer which can disrupt airflow, you can stack fish in a that it doesn’t block the airflow.
+As large meat is not allowed to be put in a small air fryer which can disrupt airflow, you can stack fish in a that doesn’t block the airflow.
 Or better you can use a rack to air fry fish properly.

 What is the best way to stack food in an air fryer?